Find a book

 As Jane Brocket writes in the Preface: ‘In a delightful book full of details of clothes and furnishings, bust-bodices and gloves, Dorothy Whipple creates a powerful argument for the need for women to work, not for political or primary economic reasons, but for self-fulfilment and for the realisation of talent and potential.’

-High Wages (1930) is a lively portrayal of working-class life in the shadow of World War One, as well as a fascinating glimpse into the history of fashion.
+High Wages, first published in 1930 and Dorothy Whipple's second novel, is a lively portrayal of working-class life in the shadow of World War One, as well as a fascinating glimpse into the history of fashion.

 Also available as a Persephone Grey.